leavez/cocoapods-binary/README.md

 ```

 - Add `plugin 'cocoapods-binary'` in the head of Podfile
-- 2 ways:
-  - Add `:binary => true` as a option of one specific pod.
-  - Or add `all_binary!` before all targets.
-This makes all pods binaries.
+- Add `:binary => true` as a option of one specific pod, or add `all_binary!` before all targets, which makes all pods binaries.

 if you want to disable binary for a specific pod when using `all_binary!`, place a `:binary => false` to it.